ssb2dmba/dmba.info/src/blog/activitypub-ssb.md

 According to this criticism, the network would be centralized because users have to register on a server.
 This criticism is, for example, echoed on the Nostr network, which claims that this is not the case for them.

-We believe that the Fediverse can be improved thanks to SecureScuttlebutt.
+We believe that the Fediverse can be improved thanks to [Secure Scuttlebutt](https://en.wikipedia.org/wiki/Secure_Scuttlebutt).

 ## What SecureScuttlebutt can bring to ActivityPub